avajadi/portablecdm/README.md

 * Fixed SeaSWIM login for at least QA, SEGOT and DEV servers
 * Improved return from error view
 * Revisited the Legacy Login modal
-..* Added logos
-..* Added back arrow for iOS users
+* Added back arrow for iOS users
 * Many other improvements for future updates